Brand Guidelines // Authoritative Edition // 2026

 Brand in the World

 The Unfold world is a transient layer that superimposes itself onto select physical and digital spaces globally.
 Every touchpoint — from the website to the waitlist confirmation email — must feel like a terminal into this world.
+The digital interface is not a catalogue.
+It is an environment.

 Digital Interface Principles